 For some this goes w/ out saying especially for those who'd want to sell or defend their own art.

 However. . .

-Id like to present that every artist as an idividual has their own way of looking at life as jeffery chaucer from "Knights Tale" said all of life lies in the artist scope" My question is to those who both appreciate art and those who create art.
+Id like to present that every artist as an individual has their own way of looking at life as Jeffery Chaucer from "Knights Tale" said all of life lies in the artist scope" My question is to those who both appreciate art and those who create art.

 What is it you really want in the eye of the Beholder?